 Relations with Time-Spans and Periods: The property P160 has temporal projection associates a spacetime volume with the complete temporal extent it has covered comprising all places of its definition.
 In contrast to places, the reference system of time is unique except for the choice of origin.
-For instances of E4 Period and its subclasses, which inherit P160 has temporal projection, the property is actually identical with the property P4 has time span inherited from E2 Temporal Entity, because is describes the temporal extent of the phenomena that make up an instance of E4 Period.
-Therefore, it is recommended to use P4 has time span for instances of E4 Period and its subclasses, rather than P160 has temporal projection.
+For instances of E4 Period and its subclasses, which inherit P160 has temporal projection, the property is actually identical with the property P4 has time-span inherited from E2 Temporal Entity, because is describes the temporal extent of the phenomena that make up an instance of E4 Period.
+Therefore, it is recommended to use P4 has time-span for instances of E4 Period and its subclasses, rather than P160 has temporal projection.